nicolaspoulain/vim/VimMyTips.md

                           |    or put (use uppercase char to append with)
 "5yy , "hyy               | Yank line into register 5 (or h)
 :reg                      | list registers
-"5p  , "hp , i CTRL-R h   | Put register 5 (or h) content after cursor
+"5p  , "hp , i C-R    h   | Put register 5 (or h) content after cursor
 "_dd                      | Delete to BlackHole don't affect any register

                           | FOLDING COMMANDS